nodejs/node/doc/api/dns.markdown

     Stability: 3 - Stable

 Use `require('dns')` to access this module.
 All methods in the dns module use C-Ares except for `dns.lookup` which uses `getaddrinfo(3)` in a thread pool.
+C-Ares is much faster than `getaddrinfo(3)` but, due to the way it is configured by node, it doesn't use the same set of system configuration files.
-C-Ares is much faster than `getaddrinfo` but the system resolver is more consistent with how other programs operate.
-When a user does `net.connect(80, 'google.com')` or `http.get({ host: 'google.com' })` the `dns.lookup` method is used.
+For instance, _C- Ares will not use the configuration from `/etc/hosts`_.
+As a result, __only `dns.lookup` should be expected to behave like other programs running on the same system regarding name resolution.__ When a user does `net.connect(80, 'google.com')` or `http.get({ host: 'google.com' })` the `dns.lookup` method is used.
 Users who need to do a large number of lookups quickly should use the methods that go through C-Ares.